uf-reef-avl/multilauncher/README.md

 **Transferring Repositories:**

--To prevent reentering data multiple times please follow this sequence of steps.
+-To prevent re-entering data multiple times please follow this sequence of steps.

 1. From the MainWindow and after successfully pinging the listed robots, select the number of that need to be pulled from remote repositories with the "Select number of Packages" spinbox.
 (If you need 3 packages for turtlebots and